CLSherrod/clsherrod.github.io/interests.md

 ### Reading
 #### Currently Reading
-I'm reading What This Comedian Said Will Shock You by Bill Maher](https://amzn.to/3KX2v35).
+I'm reading [What This Comedian Said Will Shock You by Bill Maher](https://amzn.to/3KX2v35).
 So are I really like it.
 I’m reading [You Can’t Screw This Up: Why Eating Takeout, Enjoying Dessert, and Taking the Stress out of Dieting Leads to Weight Loss That Lasts by Adam Bornstein](https://amzn.to/3uTa7PT).
 I don’t read diet books but this one is actually really practical.
 Enjoying it so far.

 #### Last Read Books